RJHXA/OOP-project/README.md

 # OOP-project
-OOP project that covers the fundamentals of Java
+OOP project that covers the fundamentals of Java!